 - Understand rudiments of chromosome analysis and molecular genetics/testing.

-Students assigned to this clerkship report at 8:30 a.m. on the first day to PWH 115, and visiting students will come after reporting to the Student Affairs Office at 9 a.m.(see Section IV of your application form).
+Students assigned to this clerkship report at 8:00 a.m. on the first day to 675 N. St. Clair (Galter Pavilion) 14th Floor, Suite 14-200.
+Visiting students will come after reporting to the Student Affairs Office at 9 a.m.(see Section IV of your application form).

-Four or eight weeks.
-One or two credits.
+Four weeks.
+One credit.
 One student.
-Prentice
+PWH and Galter

 1433-45 Ambulatory Obstetrics and Gynecology

-Students will have an opportunity to participate in selected regular and specialty clinics of the department and in the ambulatory surgical units and community obstetric-gynecologic programs affiliated with the department.
-Specialty clinics frequently attended include pediatric gynecology, gynecologic urology, ultrasound, genetic counseling, colposcopy, and HIV obstetrics and gynecology.
-Students will be expected to give a presentation based on a review of the literature on a topic of their choice related to ambulatory care.
+Students will participate in the general Obstetrics and Gynecology clinic of the full time academic faculty.
+The student will spend time in the ambulatory surgical unit and the resident clinic wihtin the department.
+Specialty clinics may also be assigned and include: pediatric gynecology, ultrasound, colposcopy and HIV obstetrics and gynecology.
+Students will be expected to give a presentation based on a review of the literature on a topic of their choice related to ambulatory OB/GYN care.

 To gain exposure to the different aspects of ambulatory obstetrics and gynecology practice and the principles of ambulatory care in women’s health.

-To research in depth a topic of their choice, critiquing the literature, and then informally present it.
+To research in-depth a topic of their choice, critique the literature and then present it.